Education & School

 Tips for pupils and parents

-After every mock, mark together and rewrite one question the child got wrong — explaining it back is the fastest way to lock learning in.
+After every mock, rewrite one question the child got wrong — explaining it back to you in their own words is the fastest way to lock learning in.
+This single habit can lift a child's score by 10–15% over a term.

 Time the mocks.
 Many bright children lose marks not because they don't know the answer but because they run out of time.
 Practise pacing.

 Don't skip past papers.
-The wording style of GL, CEM, AQA and Edexcel is distinctive and pupils who've seen 5 or more past papers in their target style outperform those who haven't.
+The wording style of GL, CEM, AQA and Edexcel is distinctive, and pupils who've seen 5 or more past papers in their target style consistently outperform those who haven't.

 Why practice tests work for school exams